Igor Sysoev

 Igor Vladimirovich Sysoev (Игорь Владимирович Сысоев) is a Russian software engineer.
-In October 2004 he released the Nginx Web server, reverse proxy, load balancer and HTTP cache software and founded Nginx, Inc.
+In October 2004, he released the Nginx Web server, reverse proxy, load balancer and HTTP cache software and founded Nginx, Inc.

-Sysoev was born in 1970 and grew up in Almaty, Kazakhstan, at the time called Alma-Ata in Kazakh SSR.
+Sysoev was born in 1970 and grew up in Almaty, Kazakhstan, at the time called Alma-Ata in the Kazakh SSR.
 Sysoev graduated from Bauman Moscow State Technical University in 1994.
-Since graduation he has lived in Moscow.
+Since graduation, he has lived in Moscow.

-On 13 December 2019, Sysoev was detained by the authorities in relation to what has been asserted to be a copyright claim, on the basis that Sysoev was an employee of Rambler in the 2000s when he wrote the early versions of Nginx.
-On 16 December 2019, Russian state lender Sberbank, which owns 46.5 percent of Rambler, called an extraordinary meeting of Rambler's board of directors asking Rambler's management team to request Russian law enforcement agencies cease pursuit of the criminal case, and begin talks with Nginx and its owner F5 Networks.
+On 13 December 2019, Sysoev was detained by the authorities concerning what has been asserted to be a copyright claim, on the basis that Sysoev was an employee of Rambler in the 2000s when he wrote the early versions of Nginx.
+On 16 December 2019, Russian state lender Sberbank, which owns 46.5 percent of Rambler, called an extraordinary meeting of Rambler's board of directors asking Rambler's management team to request Russian law enforcement agencies cease pursuit of the criminal case, and begin talks with Nginx and its owner F5.

 On 18 January 2022, it was announced that Sysoev had left Nginx and F5 "to spend more time with his friends and family and to pursue personal projects".

 Biography

 Early years

 Igor was born in a small town in Kazakhstan, then part of the USSR into a family of a Soviet military.
 Later his father was transferred to Alma-Ata, where Igor lived until the age of 18.
 His computer experience started with Yamaha MSX computers at the local Pioneers Palace (youth center).
 He recalls his first program being bugged with small mistakes like confusing I and 1 that kept it from running.

-Soon-to-be-coder graduated from high-school in 1987 and tried to join the MGTU im.
+Sysoev graduated from high-school in 1987 and tried to join the MGTU im.
 Baumana (technical university) in Moscow, Russian Socialist Republic, but failed at the first attempt.
-Back home he started working at the lab of the Institute of Teacher Education under the USSR Ministry of Geology.
+Back home, he started working at the lab of the Institute of Teacher Education under the USSR Ministry of Geology.
 There he started coding in BASIC on old Iskra-2 PCs.

 His first significant and distributable program was antivirus AV, created in 1989-1990, written entirely in assembly code that spanned 100 KB.
 It could search for several known viruses raging in the USSR at that time (Marijuana, Sophia, Vienna and other), was copied as a binary executable and gradually became popular, even being installed on production plants.
 Grateful users kept sending in more variants of viruses, that were enrolled into new versions, but by 1992 Igor had lost interest in updating it.

 Graduating in 1994 he already had experience of system administration for a year for an oil company, and stayed with that company for almost 7 years.
 He spent half a year in the internet shop XXL.RU, joining Rambler, one of the leading Russian web portals, in November 13, 2000.